 Where is the death zone of Mt Everest

 Climbers have to take supplementary oxygen tanks with them while ascending the peak.
 And any problem or shortage of oxygen tanks in such height is the ultimate reason for altitude sickness and possibly death.
-The route is extremely cramped as it doesn’t have the area for the upcoming queue.
-As you may have seen the viral photo of climbers in the queue to complete the Everest climb.
-That region is the Death zone.
+The route is extremely cramped as it doesn’t have an area for the upcoming queue.
+As you may have seen, the viral photo of climbers in the queue to complete the Everest climb.
+That region is the Death Zone.
 In peak seasons, the climbers have to stick in the death zone for long hours.

 Why are the dead bodies piling up in Rainbow Valley Everest?

 The part above the 8000m(26,247ft) of Mt Everest is considered the Death Zone.
 Most of the death casualties occur here.
 There is scarce oxygen level in the death zone and any shortage of oxygen supply ultimately leads to death.

 The trail to the summit in the death zone is so narrow that it can only hold one body at a time.
 Hence the dead body in the trail of death zone is pushed towards the area below in Rainbow Valley.
 So anyone who dies in the death zone their tomb will be in the Rainbow Valley.